Nebraska - Sectoral Privacy Overview

 5.6.
 Employee Internet and Social Media Accounts

-An employee must not download or transfer an employer's private information, including financial data, to a personal internet account without the employer's authorisation.
-However, this will not apply if the information or financial data is disclosed by the employer to the public (Neb.
+An employee shall not download or transfer an employer's private information, including financial data, to a personal internet account without the employer's authorisation.
+However, this shall not apply if the information or financial data is disclosed by the employer to the public (Neb.
 Rev. Stat. §48-3506).

 Penalties and violations

-Upon a violation of the Workplace Act, an employee or applicant may institute a civil action within one year after the date of the alleged violation or discovery of the alleged violation, whichever is later.
-The employee or applicant must file an action in the district court of the county where such alleged violation occurred, and any successful complainant will be entitled to appropriate relief, including temporary or permanent injunctive relief, damages, reasonable attorney's fees, and costs (Neb.
+Upon a violation of the Workplace Privacy Act, an employee or applicant may institute a civil action within one year after the date of the alleged violation or discovery of the alleged violation, whichever is later.
+The employee or applicant shall file an action in the District Court of the county where such alleged violation occurred, and any successful complainant shall be entitled to appropriate relief, including temporary or permanent injunctive relief, damages, reasonable attorney's fees, and costs (Neb.
 Rev. Stat. §48-3511).

 5.7.
 Truth and Deception Examinations